Different Approaches to Software System Integration

 What systems will be interconnected?

-The first step to undertake even before initiating the actual integration project is to choose the software systems that need to be integrated and to define the overall scope of the integration project.
+The first step to undertake even before initiating the actual software systems integration project is to choose the programs that need to be integrated and to define the overall scope of the integration project.

 Although at first glance everything seems straightforward – after all, we just want system A to talk to and understand system B – on closer inspection, it becomes much more complicated.
 System A might have different subsystems, the same can be true about system B. And in this case, the integration matrix can become much bigger than 1:1.